 Next, wrap the yard around the middle for a few passes, and then wrap down around one of the clothespin legs to cover the springs.
 Then, work your way back up around the middle and down around the second clothespin. (see video for demo)

 Once you’ve wrapped the legs, continue to wrap around the body working from one end to the other.
-I share my tips in the video how to make it as easy as possible to cover those rounded ends.
-Cut a your yarn leaving a trailing tail when you think you’ve made it woolly enough.
+Likewise, I share my tips in the video how to make it as easy as possible to cover those rounded ends.
+Cut your yarn leaving a trailing tail when you think you’ve made it woolly enough.
 Last, tuck in the tail and you’re done with the yarn.

-For the next step, cut 3 small teardrop shaped piece of your black felt for two ears and a tail.
+After that, for the next step, cut 3 small teardrop shaped piece of your black felt for two ears and a tail.
 I prefer to use the Tacky Glue to attach these since the glue dries clear, as opposed to hot glue.

 At this point you can call your woolly sheep ornament done.
 However, if you’d like to add a ribbon around the neck with a bell, you can do that too.
 In addition, you can add a ribbon hanger to make a hanging ornament.
 Simply use an awl to poke a hole in the sheep’s back and thread a ribbon through.